SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 ## auto & = expression;

 ### Const difference
-Const is not ignored with "auto&", and this is different form "auto".
+Const is not ignored with "auto&", and this is different from "auto".
 Const difference between auto and auto&:
 ```cpp
 int main()